Civil Code of Lower Canada: Under the British Empire

 Following France's relinquishment of Canada in favour of Guadeloupe in the Treaty of Paris, Canada came under British law.
 However, the seigneurial system of land tenure continued to be applied uniformly throughout the province.
-In 1774, as a result of a ruling by the British courts in Campbell v Hall about the status of legal systems found in acquired territories, the British Parliament passed the Quebec Act, which preserved French civil law for private law while keeping and reserving English common law for public law including criminal prosecution.
-As a result, modern-day Quebec is now one of only a handful of bijuridical jurisdictions in the world where two legal systems co-exist.
+In 1774, as a result of a ruling by the British courts in Campbell v Hall about the status of legal systems found in acquired territories, the British Parliament passed the Quebec Act, which preserved French civil law for private law while keeping and reserving English common law for public law, including criminal prosecution.
+As a result, modern-day Quebec is one of a handful of jurisdictions in the world where two legal systems co-exist.

 The Quebec Act was opposed by the English minority who believed that British citizens should be governed by English law.
 The Constitutional Act of 1791 resolved the dispute through the creation of Upper Canada west of the Ottawa River (subject to English common law) and Lower Canada around the St. Lawrence River (where civil law was maintained).